Yuga cycle: Virtues

 In the Krita Yuga, the virtue is austerity (tapas); in the Treta Yuga, it is knowledge (jnana); in the Dvapara Yuga, it is sacrifice (yajna); and in the Kali Yuga, it is charity (dāna).

 Avatars

 Ganesha

 Ganesha avatars are described as coming during specific yugas.

 Vishnu

-The Puranas describe Vishnu avatars that come during specific yugas, but may not occur in every Yuga Cycle.
+The Puranas describe Vishnu avatars that come during specific yugas, but may not occur in every yuga cycle.

 Vamana appears at the beginning of Treta Yuga.
 According to Vayu Purana, Vamana's 3rd appearance was in the 7th Treta Yuga.

-Rama appears at the end of Treta Yuga.
-According to Vayu Purana and Matsya Purana, Rama appeared in the 24th Yuga Cycle.
-According to Padma Purana, Rama also appeared in the 27th Yuga Cycle of the 6th (previous) manvantara.
+Rama appears during the Treta Yuga.
+According to Vayu Purana and Matsya Purana, Rama appeared in the 24th yuga cycle.
+According to Padma Purana, Rama also appeared in the 27th yuga cycle of the 6th (previous) manvantara.

 Vyasa

 Vyasa is attributed as the compiler of the four Vedas, Mahabharata, and Puranas.
 According to the Vishnu Purana, Kurma Purana, and Shiva Purana, a different Vyasa comes at the end of each Dvapara Yuga to write down veda (knowledge) to guide humans in the degraded age of Kali Yuga.